 The brain mediates our motivation to repeat behaviors that lead to pleasurable, rewarding states or reduce uncomfortable, distressing physical or emotional states.
 In this context, drinking alcohol can be motivated by its ability to provide both relief from aversive states and reward.
 These dual, powerful reinforcing effects help explain why some people drink and why some people use alcohol to excess.
 With repeated heavy drinking, however, tolerance develops and the ability of alcohol to produce pleasure and relieve discomfort decreases.

 During acute and protracted withdrawal, a profound negative emotional state evolves, termed hyperkatifeia (hyper-kuh-TEE-fee-uh).
-Hyperkatifeia is defined as a hypersensitive negative emotional state comprised of symptoms such as dysphoria, malaise, irritability, pain, and sleep disturbances.6 Heavy drinking may also produce deficits in executive function that contribute to symptoms such as impulsivity, compulsivity, impaired cognitive function, and impaired decision making.
+Hyperkatifeia is defined as a hypersensitive negative emotional state consisting of symptoms such as dysphoria, malaise, irritability, pain, and sleep disturbances.6 Heavy drinking may also produce deficits in executive function that contribute to symptoms such as impulsivity, compulsivity, impaired cognitive function, and impaired decision making.
 These brain changes related to excessive alcohol use underlie many AUD symptoms.